frothkoetter/cdw/README.md

 flights_streaming__tmp;
 ```

-And finally the data is swept into the new table:
+Finally swept events into the flights_final table:

 ```SQL
 with row_ingest as ( select * from flights_streaming__tmp),